By David Madrid

-Put Rufus in a wrestling ring and suddenly the snot-nosed one developed a swagger.
+Put Rufus in a wrestling ring, and suddenly the snot-nosed one developed a swagger.
 So what if Rufus wrestled polar bears?
 Rudy wasn’t impressed.
 Rudy led Santa’s sleigh for 20 years.
 By comparison, wrestling polar bears was a piece of lichen cake.

-Since that fateful day when Rufus publicly challenged Rudy to wrestle –- what could he do but accept? –- the red-nosed one had trained hard.
+Since that fateful day when Rufus publicly challenged Rudy to wrestle –- what could he do but accept? –- the red-nosed one trained hard.

 Rufus would get the whupping of his life, and no polar bear could save him.
 Rudy would never, ever allow those undisciplined albino bears to pull Santa’s sleigh again; that was a job for the elite Reindeer Corps.